 What is a Research Guide?

-A list of recommended tools used to discover information on a topic.
-Examples of these "discovery tools" are databases, books, journals, websites, and catalogs.
-Research guides also contain brief tips for how to effectively use discovery tools.
+A list of recommended tools (e.g. databases) used to discover information on a topic.
+Research guides also contain tips on how to use different tools.
 Liaison librarians create research guides for their assigned University programs.
-Most guides identify resources for a specialized topic; however, some are created for specific courses.

 - Background information sources